 Big Dogs Save Little Penguins

-This story begins with local concerns about a Little Penguin colony situated on Middle Island near Warrnambool, a picturesque region in South West Victoria.
-Separated by just 150 meters of tidal sands from a popular Warrnambool beach, the 1.5ha Middle Island was once home to thousands of indigenous sea birds including fascinating Little Penguins.
-But this population was declining rapidly.
+Middle Island was once home to thousands of indigenous sea birds as well as the fascinating Little Penguins.
 At first Warrnambool City Council identified the problem as fox predation.
 Although the Council tried trapping, shooting and even fumigating the foxes in their dens, these sly predators continued their rampage.

-Aware that the burrows of the Little Penguins were also being trampled by unauthorized visitors, the Council constructed an expensive boardwalk.
+Aware that the burrows of the Little Penguins were also being trampled by unauthorised visitors, the Council constructed an expensive board walk.
 This did not solve the problem either.
-Alarmingly, by the 2005-2006 breeding season, the Middle Island Little Penguin population had decreased to less than 10.

 Just outside Warrnambool, chicken farmer Alan Marsh (affectionately known as 'Swampy') was using Maremma Sheepdogs to protect his chickens against foxes that were prevalent in the district.
-In a chance conversation over a drink with an astute Environmental Science student David Williams, 'Swampy' jokingly said:
+In a chance conversation over a beer in the pub with an astute Environmental Science student David Williams, 'Swampy' jokingly said:

 'What they need out there are Maremma Sheepdogs'.